uw-cmg/StructOpt/docs/parameters.rst

 Predators
 =========

-Similar to selections, predators are selection processes that selects individuals based on their fitness.
+Similar to selections, predators are selection processes that select individuals based on their fitness.
 The distinction is that while selections select individuals with positive features to duplicate in children, predators select which individuals to keep in the next generation.
-Note, this must be done because crossovers and (sometimes) mutations increase the population every generation, and hence each generation requires a predator step.
+Note, this must be done because crossovers and mutations increase the population every generation, and hence each generation requires a predator step.

 Predators are given as a dictionary entry defined by the ``predators`` key in the input file.
-The structure of the predators dictionary with *N* desired predators is given below
+The structure of the predators dictionary with *N* desired predators is given below.

 Example::